toulbar2/toulbar2/docs/source/userdoc.rst

 -E=[float]
         merges leaf clusters with their fathers if small local treewidth (in conjunction with option "-e" and positive threshold value) or ratio of number of separator variables by number of cluster variables above a given threshold (in conjunction with option -vns) (default value is 0)

+-F=[integer]
+        merges clusters automatically to give more freedom to variable ordering heuristic in BTD-HBFS (-1: no merging, positive value: maximum iteration value for trying to solve the same subtree given its separator assignment before considering it as unmerged) (default value is -1)

 -R=[integer]
         choice for a specific root cluster number